BuvinJT/distbuilder/docs/ConfigClasses.md

 one executable file, a key will be automatically registered for you.

-**targetPath( key )**: Use this to reference the tool paths when generating scripts / operations which will utilize it.
-Specify to key as registered via `contentKeys`.
-If you omit the key when calling this, and only one exists (such as when bundling a single file), that default key will be implied.
+**targetPath( key )**: Use this to reference the tool paths when generating QtScripts / operations which will utilize it.
+Specify the key as registered via `contentKeys`.
+If you omit the key when calling this, and only one key exists (such as when bundling a single file), that default key will be implied.

-**targetDirPath()**: In the event you need to access the container directory for the tool, e.g. to change you working directory to it, you may employ this method.
+**targetDirPath()**: In the event you need to access the container directory for the tool, e.g. to change your working directory to it, you may employ this method.

+**targetPathVar( key=None ), targetDirPathVar()**: The place holders / variable names to use inside an [ExecutableScript](LowLevel.md#executablescript) to refer to these paths.
+Assuming a key is valid, you could also just hardcode it like `@key@` rather than call `targetPathVar( key=None )` to get that back!

 **QtIfwInstallerTool.BuiltInTool**: Convenience method to bundle tools into an installer which are bundled into the library.